Edible oil refining

 Edible oil refining is a set of processes or treatments necessary to turn vegetable raw oil into edible oil.

 Raw vegetable oil, obtained from seeds by pressing, solvent extraction, contains free fatty acids and other components such as phospholipids, waxes, peroxides, aldehydes, and ketones, which contribute to undesirable flavor, odor, and appearance; for these reasons, all the oil has to be refined.

 Steps

 Degumming

 Vegetable oil contains lecithins, phospholipids, and metals, which are generally called, because of their appearance, mucilaginous gums or simply gum.
 The process of elimination of the gums is called degumming.
 These gums are natural emulsifiers, that can cause an increase in viscosity which is an important parameter for the final product.
-Because of this physical problem, it is important to perform this first step since the high viscosity could create difficulties during the subsequents steps of filtrations.
+Because of this physical problem, it is important to perform this first step since the high viscosity could create difficulties during the subsequent filtration steps.

 Depending on the raw oil, these substances are more or less common, so degumming is not an obligatory step: it much depends on the value of lecithins of the source and the concentration of gums in the raw oil.
 For example, this step is more common in soybean and rapeseed oils, which contain much more gums, than sunflower oil.
 Because of that, different degumming processes are developed.